stk-kriging/qsi-paper-experiments/README.md

 [volcano_ref.mat](./testcases/volcano-case/volcano_ref.mat), located
-in [testcases/volcano-case](./testcases/volcano-case), have been derived from the original files provided by Rodolphe Le Riche and Valérie Cayol.
+in [testcases/volcano-case](./testcases/volcano-case), have been derived from the original files provided by Rodolphe Le Riche and Valérie Cayol, from CNRS.
 They have the following copyrights:

 _Copyright (c) 2024, CentraleSupélec_
 _Copyright (c) 2017, CNRS_